timmo001/system-bridge/README.md

 ### `systembridgebackend`

 The main application which contains the API/WebSocket and data modules.
+This package requires the `systembridgeshared` package.

 ### `systembridgecli`